 Jesus recognized the importance of community and teamwork in spreading the Gospel, as displayed by the fact that he called a group of apostles and often sent his apostles out two by two.
-The Church recognizes the importance of support as one progresses through the RCIA process.
-First of all, candidates journey not alone but together with other adults who are learning about the Catholic Church and also with a team of dedicated people from the parish community who meets with the group regularly to offer assistance and support.
-Secondly, the Church also gives the inquiring person a sponsor who will share the journey and accompany you at RCIA sessions and other special events.
-This sponsor, who normally comes from the parish community, is called a godparent for those who have not yet been baptized and a mentor for those who have already been baptized.
-They are truly companions for the journey of faith and walk with each candidate through each step of the process.
-The sponsor also connects the candidate to the local parish community.
-Finally, since the RCIA process takes place within a parish community, the prayers from this community are essential for the journey.
-Moreover, the prayers of the universal Church are with each candidate, providing spiritual support for the journey and connection to the Church community.
+The Church recognizes the importance of support as one makes progress through RCIA.
+However, the journey is made with other adults who are learning about the Catholic Church and also with a team of dedicated people from the parish community who meet with the group regularly to offer assistance and support.
+Additionally, each candidate is supported by a sponsor.
+This sponsor, is a true companion for the journey of faith and supports the candidate through each step of the process.

 Beginning the Journey

-For more information about seekers please contact Patrick Mooney @ email@example.com
+For more information about seekers please contact Deacon Steve at email@example.com